fledge-iot/fledge/docs/storage.rst

 the gain in performance from using multiple tables in multiple databases start to diminish.

-  - **Purge Exclusions**: This option allows the user to specify that the purge process should not be applied to particular assets.
-The user can give a comma separated list of asset names that should be excluded from the purge process.
-Note, it is recommended that this option is only used for extremely low bandwidth, lookup data that would otherwise be completely purged from the system when the purge process runs.

   - **Pool Size**: The number of connections to create in the database connection pool.

   - **No. Readings per database**: This option control how many assets can be stored in a single database.
 Each asset will be stored in a distinct table within the database.
 Once all tables within a database are allocated the plugin will use more databases to store further assets.